Where are they now? England’s Xl from Gareth Southgate’s first game

 The midfielder became a Champions League-winning captain in 2019 before leading the Reds to their first league title in 30 years.

-He’s yet to start for England at Euro 2020 but did score his first international goal after coming off the bench against Ukraine in the quarter-final.
+He fell behind Declan Rice and Kalvin Phillips in the pecking order for England at Euro 2020 but did score his first international goal after coming off the bench against Ukraine in the quarter-final and was a shoo-in for the plane to Qatar.

 Once regarded as English football’s most exciting talent, Alli won the PFA Young Player of the Year award in 2015-16 and 2016-17.

-But his career at Tottenham has stagnated in recent years, and he hasn’t played for England since June 2019.
+But his career at Tottenham stagnated and he hasn’t played for England since June 2019.

 “The only person I blame is myself,” Alli told Goal in July 2021.
 “I should be performing at a level where it is difficult to not put me in the team or not play me.
 I don’t blame anyone but myself.